Unlock the Power of CSS :hover

 Optimizing Frontend Performance

 As web frontends become increasingly complex, it’s essential to monitor and track client-side CPU usage, memory usage, and more.
-LogRocket is the perfect solution, providing a DVR-like experience for web and mobile apps.
-With LogRocket, you can:
+To ensure optimal performance, consider the following best practices:

 • Monitor and track key frontend performance metrics